©1978

 "Why do you try to pluck that beam in anothers eye?

 First pluck out the beam in your own."
-Some people fool themselves into

 thinking they know just how to pluck out the beam in